JUSTICE FOR PIDGIE D'ALLESSIO

 To Governor Lamont:

 Please support the legislation introduced by Representative Edwin Vargas, 6th District, Bill No. 5160, requiring the State of Connecticut to give Pidgie D'Allessio the reward offered by Governor John Davis Lodge for information leading to the capture and arrest of Robert Malm, who murdered Irene Fiederowicz on December 10, 1953.
 It was the information Pidgie gave the police after Malm attacked her that did led to his capture and arrest.
 But she was denied the reward based on a legal construct called "plain terms," considered to be cruel and absurd, in fact, unconstitutional.
-In addition, please see to a second reparation from Connecticut: An official apology to Pidgie.
+In addition, please see to a second reparation from Connecticut: An official apologyfrom Governor Ned Lamont to Pidgie.

 On October 19, 2019, Connecticut Assemblyman Edwin Vargas, who represents District 6, the south and south central part of Hartford, including the South End neighborhood where Irene, Pidgie and I grew up, sent me an email thanking me for telling him about this effort.
 This led to a chain of communications and actions supporting my mission to see to justice for Pidgie.

 On January 9, 2020, the Hartford News published an article by Anne Goshdigian, "Justice for Pidgie D'Allessio."
+Ms. Goshdigian's take on the story is brilliant.

 A month later, I received an email from Debra St. Germain: